Prince-Singh-Dev/CollabLive/README.md

-# TASK 3: REAL-TIME COLLABORATIVE DOCUMENT EDITOR

-COMPANY : CODTECH IT SOLUTION PVT.LTD

-NAME : PRINCE KUMAR SINGH

-INTERN ID : CT04DN1422

-DOMAIN : FULL STACK WEB DEVELOPMENT

-DURATION : 4 WEEKS ( FROM JUNE 10TH , 2025 TO JULY 10TH 2025 )

-MENTOR : NEELA SANTOSH

-INSTRUCTION : USE FRAMEWORKS LIKE REACT.JS OR VUE.JS FOR A DYNAMIC AND RESPONSIVE UI.
-USE NODE.JS, PYTHON (DJANGO/FLASK), OR A SIMILAR BACKEND FRAMEKEWORK.
-USE MONGODB OR POSTGRESQL FOR DATA STORAGE

-This project was developed as part my intership task

 # ⚡ CollabLive - Real-Time Collaborative Document Editor

 > A sleek and lightning-fast real-time document editor built using **Node.js**, **Socket.io**, and **Vanilla JS**.
 Collaborate live, edit together, and never lose your work.